sous-chefs/mysql/README.md

 Advanced Usage Examples
 -----------------------
-There are a large number of configuration scenarios supported by the use of resource primitives in recipes.
-For example, you might want to run multiple instances of MySQL servers, as different system users, and mount block devices that contain pre-existing databases.
+There are a number of configuration scenarios supported by the use of resource primitives in recipes.
+For example, you might want to run multiple MySQL services, as different users, and mount block devices that contain pre-existing databases.

 ### Multiple Instances as Different Users